 Just south of Guanacaste, the Nicoya Peninsula is a popular beach destination for surfers and yoga enthusiasts.
-Playa Santa Teresa and Playa Malpais are standouts that still remain relatively off the beaten path.
-The soft sand of Playa Santa Teresa is great for those looking for a secluded beach escape with great surf.
-On the Southern tip of the Nicoya Peninsula, Playa Malpais is a well-known surf spot with stretches of white sand and rocky tidal pools.
+Santa Teresa Beach and Malpais Beach are standouts that still remain relatively off the beaten path.
+The soft sand of Santa Teresa Beach is great for those looking for a secluded beach escape with great surf.
+On the Southern tip of the Nicoya Peninsula, Malpais Beach is a well-known surf spot with stretches of white sand and rocky tidal pools.

 Nosara Beach, Nicoya Peninsula

 Another hot surf and wellness destination on the Nicoya Peninsula is is the costal town of Nosara.
-Three beaches merge together here to form the Nosara Beach region: Playa Garza, Playa Guiones, and Playa Pelada.
-Playa Garza Playa Guiones is a popular surf beach with consistent surf throughout the year, and much less populated than Tamarindo Beach.
-Further north, Playa Pelada is a small, rocky swimming beach with little surf.
+Three beaches merge together here to form the Nosara Beach region: Garza Beach, Guiones Beach, and Pelada Beach.
+Guiones Beach is a popular surf beach with consistent surf throughout the year, and much less populated than Tamarindo Beach.
+Further north, Pelada Beach is a small, rocky swimming beach with little surf.

 Ostional Beach, Nicoya Peninsula

-It can be said that the volcanic black sand beach of Playa Ostional belongs to the turtles.
-If you love wildlife, turtles in particular, don’t miss a night tour to Playa Ostional to watch the olive ridley sea turtles nesting between July and October.
+It can be said that the volcanic black sand beach of Ostional Beach within Ostional Wildllife Refuge belongs to the turtles.
+If you love wildlife, turtles in particular, don’t miss a night tour to Ostional to watch the olive ridley sea turtles annual nesting between July and October.
 The arribada, or mass annual sea turtle nesting, happens anywhere between 4 and 10 times a year, and the timing can be relatively unpredictable.
-Ask your hotel concierge if your visit will line up with the arribada.
+Ask a Costa Rica Expert if your visit will line up with the arribada.

 Related Article: Best Beaches on the Nicoya Peninsula